CDRNet: Accurate Cup-to-Disc Ratio Measurement with Tight Bounding Box Supervision in Fundus Photography Using Deep Learning: Methods

 \subsection{Weakly supervised image segmentation}

-In the proposed neural network, the weakly supervised image segmentation (WSIS) approach developed in our previous study \cite{wang2021bounding} is considered for OC and OD segmentation.
+In CDRNet, the weakly supervised image segmentation (WSIS) approach developed in our previous study \cite{wang2021bounding} is considered for OC and OD segmentation.
 It utilizes generalized multiple instance learning (MIL) and smooth maximum approximation to integrate the bounding box tightness prior.
 We simply describe the WSIS approach here and recommend reference \cite{wang2021bounding} for more details.